sDauenbaugh/AwesamBot/README.md

 The ground controller is the most basic controller available.
 It operates by turning the bot directly toward a target location and then moving to that location.
 There is no boost or drifting in this controller and the controller will not attempt to leave the ground.

+## States In Development

+### Calcshot

+This state will make the bot flip into the ball to take a shot toward the opponent's goal.

+### DefendBasec

+This state will hit the ball away from it's own net.

+### GetBack

+This state will return the bot to a defensive position in goal.

+### GetBoost

+This state will grab the boost based on how much boost the bot has, where boost pads are, and where the ball is.